itanand/React-Kaggle-Clone/README.md

 ### https://zs1ok.csb.app/
 This URL is Basically from sandbox hosted

+## Prerequisites

-## Prerequisites {If you are using Sandbox then no need for any Installation You have to just go with the codesandbox website, and start a new project with react.
-If you are going to work on local server, please follow the following: }
+If you are using Sandbox then no need to install anything.
+You can just go with the codesandbox website, and start a new project with react after that you can start your project.
+If you are going to work on local server, please follow the following:

 ### Install Node JS
 Refer to https://nodejs.org/en/ to install nodejs